SiddiAvinashM10/Accent-Recognition-with-the-Co-Training-Algorithm/README.md

 Note: This code is written in Python 3, and the 'main.py' file takes a number of hours to execute fully (between 6-10).

+The project is explained in detail in the following paper
+# Accent_Recognition_Paper.pdf

 ################################################################################